Apple: Only clean the Pro Display XDR nano-texture screen with our polishing cloth

 Apple's high-end computer monitor, meant to pair with the Mac Pro, promises beautiful images -- after special treatment.

 Ian Sherr (he/him/his) grew up in the San Francisco Bay Area, so he's always had a connection to the tech world.
 At CNET, he wrote about Apple, Microsoft, VR, video games and internet troubles.
 Aside from writing, he tinkers with tech at home, is a longtime fencer -- the kind with swords -- and began woodworking during the pandemic.

-A new support document released on Apple's website Tuesday said that a "nano-texture" version of its screen, which has special particles etched into the screen to scatter light in a way that makes the screen easier to read if you're using it in the field or near a stage, can't be cleaned with.
+A new support document released on Apple's website Tuesday said that a "nano-texture" version of its screen, which has special particles etched into the screen to scatter light in a way that makes the screen easier to read if you're using it in the field or near a stage, can't be cleaned with a typical cloth and water.
 In this case, the nano-texture version of Apple's screen -- which costs $1,000 more than the more standard glass option -- will come with a special "polishing cloth."

 "Use only the dry polishing cloth that comes with your display to wipe dust or smudges off the screen," Apple wrote on the support document.
 "Don't add water or use other liquids to clean the nano-texture glass."

 Watch this: Everything Apple announced from its WWDC 2019 keynote

 If you happen to misplace or lose your cloth, Apple said you can contact its support staff for a new one.
 (And if you need to clean the polishing cloth, Apple asks you hand-wash and line dry.)

 Apple warning customers to use a special cloth isn't the only time the company's asked its customers to treat its premium products differently.
 The original

 in 2007, for example, had a headphone port that didn't fit many popular headphones without a special extension cord.